Mind the Gap? Not for SVP Hardness under ETH!

 \textbf{Randomized ETH Hardness of $\svp$.} We define $\svp_{p,\gamma}$ to be a decision version of the approximate shortest vector problem, where given a matrix $B$ over, say, integers, and a radius $r$, the goal is to decide if there exists a lattice vector $\vec v$ such that $\norm{\vec v}_p \leq r$, or if for all lattice vectors $\vec v$, we have that $\norm{\vec v}_p > \gamma r$.
-We show that for any $p > 2$, unless the randomized Exponential Time Hypothesis is false, there is no sub-exponential time algorithm for $\svp_{p,\gamma}$ for an explicit constant $\gamma > 1$.
+Our main result is that for any $p > 2$, unless the randomized Exponential Time Hypothesis is false, there is no sub-exponential time algorithm for $\svp_{p,\gamma}$ for an explicit constant $\gamma > 1$.

 \begin{restatable}[\ETH hardness of $\svp_{p, \gamma}$]{theorem}{thmsvpethhard} For any $p\in (2, \infty)$, there exists a constant $\gamma > 1$ such that for all sufficiently large $n \in \Z^+$, there is no $2^{o(n)}$ time algorithm for $\SVP_{p, \gamma}$ over $\R^n$ unless the randomized Exponential Time Hypothesis is false. \end{restatable}